mib679mib679/IFN646-Breast-cancer-prediction-with-Convolutional-Neural-Network/README.md

 ## Abstract

 Deep learning-based neural network advances made recently in biological image processing might be used to increase the efficiency of Computer Aided Diagnosis (CAD) systems.
-An overview of the most current cutting-edge deep learning-based CAD systems created for mammography and breast histopathology pictures is provided, considering the significance of breast cancer globally and the promising outcomes reported by VGG back propagation-based approach in breast imaging.
+An overview of the most current cutting-edge deep learning-based CAD systems created for mammography and breast histopathology pictures is provided, considering the significance of breast cancer globally and the promising outcomes reported by back propagation-based approach in breast imaging.
 The study describes how well a mammographic imaging can forecast a positive patient for breast cancer while considering the breast tissue textural characteristics such as energy, contrast, correlation, and other texture descriptors at each pixel.
-The VGG Neural Network Model, which we suggest as a computer-based method to modelling breast cancer, classifies the image as either normal tissue, Benign or Malignant tumour.
-We reached an accuracy of nearly 65% for the VGG-Neural Network model on the given test set and the model was found to be a good fit for classification.
+The convolutional Neural Network, which we suggest as a computer-based method to modelling breast cancer, classifies the image as either normal tissue, Benign or Malignant tumour.
+We reached an accuracy of nearly 65% for the model on the given test set and the model was found to be a good fit for classification.

 ## Acknowledgments